June 11, 2026

 Switching to Ramp resulted in:

-• Automated receipt management that eliminated manual follow-up processes
+• Automated receipt management: Eliminated manual follow-up

-For a fast-growing company with a lean finance team, accessible credit without traditional limitations was essential for scaling operations.
 As Van puts it, "After talking to Ramp, I felt like somebody was working in finance and accounting, knew all of our pain points, and built software that addresses our exact needs."

 Apply for Ramp's business credit card with just your EIN